A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: EFFICIENT APPROXIMATE COMPUTATION

-Computation of $DD_p$ appears to be infeasible in practice.
-A naive idea would be to compute the integral over $\mathbb{R}^d$ using Monte-Carlo scheme approximation.
-However, it is not that easy to know in which compact of $\mathbb{R}^d$ it could be done.
-Furthermore, halfspace depth is equal to zero for any $x$ outside of the convex hull of the data and would leads to non relevant distance.
-For these reasons, we focus on $DR_{p,\varepsilon}$.
-Exact computation of $DR_{p,\varepsilon}$ can appear time consuming, due to high time complexity of the algorithms that calculate depth-trimmed regions \citep[\textit{c.f.}][for projection and halfspace depths, respectively]{LiuZ14,pavlo2018} rapidly growing with dimension.
-At cost of approximation, we achieve (log-)linear time complexity in $n$.
-Since depth regions are convex bodies in $\mathbb{R}^d$, they can be characterized by a support function, \textit{i.e.} for a convex compact $D$, $h_D(u)=\sup \{ \langle x,u \rangle, \; x\in D \}$).
+Exact computation of $DR_{p,\varepsilon}$ can appear time-consuming due to the high time complexity of the algorithms that calculate depth-trimmed regions (c.f. \citealp{LiuZ14} and \citealp{pavlo2018} for projection and halfspace depths, respectively) rapidly growing with dimension.
+However, we design a universal approximate algorithm that achieves (log-) linear time complexity in $n$.
+Since properties (\textbf{D2--D4}) ensure that depth regions are convex bodies in $\mathbb{R}^d$, they can be characterized by their support functions defined by $h_{\mathcal{K}}(u)=\sup \{ \langle x,u \rangle, \; x\in \mathcal{K} \}$ for any $u\in \mathbb{S}^{d-1}$ where $\mathcal{K}$ is a convex compact of $\mathbb{R}^d$.
+Following \citet{schneider1993}, for two (convex) regions $D^{\alpha(\beta)}_{\mu}$ and $D^{\alpha(\beta)}_{\nu}$, the Hausdorff distance between them can be calculated as:

-Follwing \cite{schneider1993}, for two (convex) regions $D^{\alpha}_{\mu}$ and $D^{\alpha}_{\nu}$, the Hausdorff distance between them can be calculated as: As we shall see in Section ~\ref{ssec:robtails}, mutual approximation of $h_{D^{\alpha}_{\cdot}}(u)$ by points from the sample and of $\sup$ by taking maximum over a finite set of directions allows for stable estimation quality.

-Recently, motivated by their numerous applications, a plethora of algorithms have been developed for (exact and approximate) computation of Data Depths.
-Depths satisfying the projection property \citep[which also include Halfspace and Projection Depth, see][]{rainer2004} can be approximated by taking minimum over univariate depths; see, \textit{e.g.}, \cite{RousseeuwS98,Chen13,LiuZ14}, \cite{NagyDM20} for theoretical guarantees, and \cite{DyckerhoffMN20} for an experimental validation.
-Let $\mathbf{X},\mathbf{Y}$ be two samples $\mathbf{X}=\{X_1,\ldots,X_n \}$ and $\mathbf{Y}=\{Y_1,\ldots,Y_m \}$ from $\mu,\nu$.
-When calculating approximated depth of sample points $D^\mbX=\{D(X_i,\hat{\mu}_n)\}_{i=1}^n$ (respectively $D^\mbY$), a matrix $\mbM^\mbX$ (respectively $\mbM^\mbY$) of projections of sample points on (a common) set of $K$ directions (with its element $\mbM^\mbX_{k,i}=X_i^\top u_k$ for some $u_k\sim\mathcal{U}(\mathbb{S}^{d-1})$) can be obtained as a side product.
-Then, $D^\mbX,D^\mbY,\mbM^\mbX,\mbM^\mbY$ constitute the basis for Algorithm~\ref{alg:DRWappr}, which implements the MC-approximation of the integral in~\eqref{DRW}.
-Approximation algorithms of the Halfspace Depth and the Projection Depth are recalled in section C in Supplementary Materials.
+As we shall see in Section~\ref{NUM}, mutual approximation of $h_{D^{\alpha(\beta)}_{\cdot}}(u)$ by points from the sample and of $\sup$ by taking maximum over a finite set of directions allows for stable estimation quality.
+Recently, motivated by their numerous applications, many algorithms have been developed for the (exact and approximate) computation of data depths; see, e.g., Section~5 of \citet{MoslerM21} for a recent overview.
+Depths satisfying the projection property (which also include halfspace and projection depth, see \citet{rainer2004}) can be approximated by taking minimum over univariate depths; see e.g. \citet{RousseeuwS98,Chen13,LiuZ14}, \citet{NagyDM20} for theoretical guarantees, and \citet{DyckerhoffMN20} for an experimental validation.
+The case of AI-IRW is easier since the expectation in \Cref{eq:AIIRW} can be approximated through Monte-Carlo approximation.